 Since 2009 Baha has worked and developed programming for the Geffen Synergy program, Curated art exhibits for the Ricardo Montalban Foundation and is a current board member for the Brewery Artwalk Association.

-Terry joined Art Share L.A. five years ago when it was rebuilding itself from the ashes administratively, financially, and physically.
+Terry joined Art Share L.A. in 2012 when it was rebuilding itself from the ashes administratively, financially, and physically.
 As a long-time Arts District resident and community staple, he brought decades of extensive art experience to the organization and saw the building’s incredible potential in revitalizing the Arts District.
 Today, he is proud to see Art Share L.A. living up to its mission, and can be found walking the hallways of the building sharing his stories or hanging up artwork for gallery shows.
 If you have any questions about the Arts District and all its glory, he’s the person to ask.

 Board of Directors